microsoft/msphpsql/issue_template.md

 Please check the [FAQ (frequently-asked questions)](https://github.com/Microsoft/msphpsql/wiki/FAQ) first.
-If you have other questions or something to report, please address the following (Skipping information might slow down our responses):
+If you have other questions or something to report, please address the following (skipping questions might delay our responses):

 ## PHP Driver version or file name